Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Transformations

 To support farthest-point queries, it suffices to build an oracle for the grappa tree's Oracle-Search.
-Specifically, given two incident edges $(u,v)$ and $(v,w)$, the oracle must determine which subtree of $T - v$ has the answer to the farthest-point query.
-Using the two marks on the two edges, two of which must be identical, we can determine the three vertices $p_i$, $p_j$, and $p_k$ of the Delaunay triangle corresponding to vertex $v$ in~$T$.
-The vertex of the Voronoi diagram corresponding to $v$ lies at the intersection of the three perpendicular bisectors between these three vertices of the Delaunay triangle.
-We draw three rays from this Voronoi vertex to each of the three corners of the Delaunay triangle.
-These three rays divide the plane into three sectors, and the Voronoi regions corresponding to the nodes in each subtree of $T - v$ lie entirely in one of these sectors, with exactly one subtree per sector.
-In constant time, we can decide which of the three sectors contains the query point~$q$.
-The farthest-point Voronoi region containing the query point $q$ is guaranteed to be incident to the corresponding subtree, and therefore we obtain a suitable answer for the oracle query.
-At the end, Oracle-Search will narrow the search to a specific edge of~$T$, meaning that the query point $q$ is in one of the two Voronoi regions incident to the corresponding Voronoi edge.
-In constant time, using the two labels on that edge of the tree, we can determine which side of the bisector contains~$q$, and therefore which Voronoi region contains~$q$, i.e., which point $p_i$ is farthest from~$q$.
+Specifically, given two incident edges $(u,v)$ and $(v,w)$, the oracle must determine which side of $(u,v)$ has the answer to the farthest-point query.
+Let $p_i$ and $p_j$ be the points defined by the two marks of the edge $(u,v)$; the two marks of edge $(v,w)$ define one of $p_i$ or $p_j$ and a third point~$p_k$.
+Points $p_i$, $p_j$, and $p_k$ are the vertices of the Delaunay triangle corresponding to vertex $v$ in~$T$.
+The vertex of the Voronoi diagram corresponding to $v$ can be computed as the intersection of the three perpendicular bisectors between these three points.
+We draw two rays from this Voronoi vertex in the direction opposite the two vertices $p_i$ and~$p_j$.
+(For a nearest-point Voronoi diagram, we draw rays perpendicular and toward supporting lines of the convex hull at $p_i$ and~$p_j$.)
+These two rays divide the plane into two sectors, and in constant time, we can decide which of the two sectors contains the query point~$q$.
+If the query point is in the sector containing the Voronoi edge corresponding to $(u,v)$, then the oracle returns the side of $T$ containing $(u,v)$, and vice versa.
+These rays, for every edge $(u,v)$ of $T$, subdivide the Voronoi cells into regions; the Oracle-Search will return the edge corresponding to the region containing the query point~$q$.
+In constant time, using the two labels on that edge of the tree, we can determine which side of the bisector contains~$q$, and therefore which farthest-point Voronoi region contains~$q$, i.e., which point $p_i$ is farthest from~$q$.

 \xxx{Should analyze the construction time for the data structure.}

 This concludes the proof of the theorem. \end{proof}

 \begin{transform} Given an $O(n \log^2 n)$-space data structure that supports $O(\log n)$-time farthest-point queries on any prefix of a sequence of $n$ points ordered in convex position in counterclockwise order, we can construct an $O(n \log^3 n)$-space data structure that supports $O(\log n)$-time farthest-point-left-of-line queries on $n$ points in convex position. \end{transform}